nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 | ` * `    | EXCO    | export a selected group of contacts to a CSV file           | use the data in other applications or for backup purposes           |
 | ` * `    | EXCO    | import a CSV file of contacts into the application          | add a large number of contacts into the application at once         |
 | ` * `    | EXCO    | merge duplicate contact entries                             | maintain a clean and organised database                             |

 ### Use cases

 (For all use cases below, the **System** is the `ClubMembersContact` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Schedule a date for an interview**
+**Use case: UC01 - Adding a member**

 **MSS**

-1. User requests to list applicants
+1. User enters command to add a member
-2. ClubMembersContact shows a list of applicants
+2. ClubMembersContact adds the member to the list of members
-3. User requests to schedule a date and time for an interview for a specific applicant in the list
-4. ClubMembersContact marks out the time of that date
+3. ClubMembersContact displays a success message along with the member's details

     Use case ends.

 **Extensions**

+* 1a.
+The add member command format is invalid.

+  * 1a1.
+ClubMembersContact shows an error message.

+      Use case resumes at step 1.
 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The requested time and date is unavailable.
+Member already exists in the list of members.

-    * 3a1.
+  * 2a1.
 ClubMembersContact shows an error message.

       Use case resumes at step 2.

 ---

-**Use case: UC02 - Add a member**
+**Use case: UC02 - Finding members**

 ---

-**Use case: UC03 - Finding members**

----

-**Use case: UC04 - Viewing members**
+**Use case: UC03 - Viewing members**

 **MSS**